lucas-santoni/blog.geographer.fr/content/dawg-ctf-pwn.md

     log.success(r.recvline().decode())  # Outputs the flag
 ```

-The offsets are strictly the same locally and remotly.
+The offsets are strictly the same locally and remotely.
 Also, our guess turned
-out correct and there is no ASLR.
+out correct as there is no ASLR.
 We get our flag immediately:

 ```
 [+] Opening connection to ctf.umbccd.io on port 4000: Done